 It’s common to complain that the same manager who is quick to criticize what employees do wrong is also slow to praise what employees do right.
 Don’t be that manager.
 Instead of catching your employees doing “bad,” catch them doing good – and let them know it.

 Nothing can tear a team apart faster than a leader who plays favorites.
 It’s okay to like some people more than you like others.
 It’s human nature and nothing to fret over.
-However, allowing your personal feelings to influence how you manage to the point of treating some employees unfairly is clearly to be avoided.
+However, allowing your personal feelings to influence how you manage to the point of mistreating some employees is clearly to be avoided.

 Highly functional teams are extremely valuable to the companies that support them.
 Coach your team into cohesion (or ensure it stays there) by following this article's advice.